mozilla/open-leadership-framework/_articles/whitepaper.md

 layout: page
 title: "White Paper"
 toc:
-- "Hello & Welcome!"
+- "Hello & welcome!"
+- "Who and what is this white paper for?"
-- "What is Open?"
+- "What is open?"
-- "What is Open Leadership?"
+- "What is open leadership?"
+- "How do individuals benefit from open leadership?"
-- "Open Leadership is Not..."
+- "Open Leadership is not..."
 - "The Open Leadership Map"
 - "Design"
 - "Build"
 - "Empower"
-- "Next Steps"
+- "Next steps"
-- "Works Cited"
+- "Works cited"
-- "Recommended Reading"
+- "Recommended reading"
 - "License"
+- "Appendix A - Open Leadership Map Theory of Change"
+- "Appendix B - Open Leadership Map decision log"
+- "Appendix C - How to contribute"
 ---

 # Open Leadership Map white paper v.0.4 (public alpha)